 The California Department of Fish and Wildlife (CDFW) asserts jurisdiction over riparian habitat under Section 1602 of the California Fish and Game Code.
-The boundary of the creek and riparian area have been verified by the City and by a biologist from Olberding Environmental, Inc. and this area plus a 50-foot buffer will be set aside as open space (consistent with City policy), and no construction or development will be allowed within the boundary of this area.
-Therefore, no impacts to this area are anticipated, and a Lake and Streambed Alteration Agreement from CDFW is not expected to be required.
+There is no creek or associated riparian habitat on the project site; therefore, no impacts are anticipated, and a Lake and Streambed Alteration Agreement from CDFW is not expected to be required.